 Random Acts of Kindness

 Located in Como, Cometa is an association of families that has created a special community dedicated to providing a better life for the less fortunate.
-The community features a sports association and an art school.
+The community features a temporary adoption program, a sports association, and a school called "Liceo artigianale" where students learn manual jobs.
 Group members become familiar with this organization by meeting the group leaders and discovering why service is important to them.
 Members are involved in a variety of projects, from presenting the group and its work at a TASIS assembly to creating posters for the organization.
-Other activities include helping to organize events, fundraising, and visiting Cometa.
-Students learn the impact that service can have on the lives of people.
+Other activities include helping to organize events, fundraising, and visiting Cometa at least twice a year.
+The aim is that students learn the impact that service can have on the lives of people.
 They also learn that even the smallest gesture can make someone else’s life better.

 Students partner with Heifer International in its mission to "end world hunger and poverty and care for the earth."
 Students engage weekly in study guides and activities provided by Heifer International to deepen their understanding of various global issues.
-Through group discussion, the group chooses which program to support (e.g. donate an animal, support sustainable farming, or provide basic needs) throughout various fundraising activities.
+Through group discussions, the students choose which program to support (e.g. donate an animal, support sustainable farming, or provide basic needs) throughout various fundraising activities.

 Athletics teaches the value of hard work, fair play, and sportsmanship.
 It encourages respect for the self, teammates, teachers, and coaches, as well as opponents on the playing field.
 Participation in sports also demonstrates how perseverance overcomes adversity.
 This year, the Poverty Awareness Group is working in conjunction with the One World Futbol Project, an organization that provides durable soccer equipment to children in disadvantaged communities around the world, particularly those affected by war, natural disasters, and poverty.
 The group hopes to gain a better appreciation of the virtue of Vision as they work towards a future in which all children can use their love of sports to connect, heal, rebuild, and dream.